stevenxngo/statify-react-app/README.md

 ## Usage

-1. Click the "login" button to log in with your Spotify account.
+1. Click the _login_ button to log in with your Spotify account.
-2. Click the "top artists", "top tracks" or "top genres" button to display your top artists, tracks and genres, respectively.
+2. Click the _top artists_, _top tracks_ or _top genres_ button to display your top artists, tracks and genres, respectively.
-3. Click the "logout" button to log out of your Spotify account.
+3. Click the _logout_ button to log out of your Spotify account.

+## Future Plans

+- Add a _recently played_ page
+- Add history to top tracks, artists and genres pages
+- Deploy the React app to a hosting service (likely Github Pages, hence the project name _/statify-react-app_ being included in the base URL) and the Node.js backend to a server

 ## License